Volodymyr-Kotiuk/landing-page/README.md

 # Landing page
 # Description:
-This repository contains the code for creating an effective and attractive landing page.
+This repository contains the code of effective and attractive landing page.
 A landing page is a key element of web marketing that helps attract the attention of the target audience and convert visitors into customers or participants of your product, service, or event.

 # Key Features:
 - Unique Proposition: Utilization of vibrant and appealing design for effectively communicating the unique proposition of your product or service.